brighamandersen/tutorials/zawadie/README.md

 # zawadie

+Notes and example files of my tutoring lessons to the Zawadie Solutions agents – refugees in Malawi.
+We covered HTML and CSS fundamentals to help with their jobs as front end developers.

 ## 2/12/24

 A simple intro into what is HTML, what is CSS, what is JavaScript.
 Showed how to get VS Code and open a project.